Ayoub2K/SnelSubsidies/README.md

 You need to install node.js & vue.js for the frontend

+Firstly make sure you have the `package.json` file in your project.
+If not, run the `npm init` command

 For [Node.js](https://nodejs.org/en/download/) install the latest LTS `npm install`

 For Vue.js type in the next command `npm install -g @vue/cli` in your terminal

 ## Booting